byronwade/local.byronwade.com/README.md

 ## 🏢 Enterprise-Grade Local Business Directory

-Thorbis is a comprehensive local business directory platform built with modern technologies and enterprise-level architecture.
-The platform provides businesses with tools to manage their online presence and customers with an intuitive way to discover local services.
+Thorbis is a comprehensive local business directory platform built with modern technologies and an enterprise-level architecture.
+The platform provides businesses with tools to manage their online presence, and offers customers an intuitive way to discover local services.

 ## 🚀 Quick Start